Asia stocks fall after Fed says more US rate hikes likely

 BEIJING (AP) — Asian stock markets tumbled Thursday after the Federal Reserve added to recession fears by saying it wasn’t finished raising U.S. interest rates to cool inflation.

-Hong Kong’s benchmark lost 2.9%.
-Shanghai and Sydney also followed Wall Street lower after the Fed on Wednesday raised its key rate to a 15-year high.
+Hong Kong’s benchmark lost 3.1%.
+Shanghai, Seoul and Sydney also followed Wall Street lower after the Fed on Wednesday raised its key rate to the highest level in 15 years.

 Oil prices declined while the euro stayed below 99 cents.